Applying system upgrades

 About manual upgrades

-If you need to upgrade any part of your stack the best course of action is always to build a new one.
-However, if that is not desired or possible, you can always perform manual upgrades.
+If you need to upgrade any part of your application the best course of action is always to build a new server.
+However, if that is not desirable or possible, you can always perform manual upgrades.

 We detect the version of all the components we have configured or deployed on your servers on a regular basis and after each deployment.
 If you upgrade any part of your application manually, the upgrade will be detected by Cloud 66.
 This helps with the future automated upgrades.